 Is It Better to Invest a Lump Sum or Space Out Your Contributions?

 Let’s say you got a big tax refund or bonus, and you want to invest that money into a TFSA or RRSP.
-Is it better to deposit the whole shebang into your investing account all at once, or make small payments over the course of the year?
-It’s a question many investors face: whether to take a lump sum investing or dollar-cost averaging approach.
+Is it better to deposit the whole shebang into your investing account all at once, or to make small payments throughout the year?
+It’s a question many investors face: whether to take a lump sum investing or a dollar-cost averaging approach.

 The evidence supports that it’s best to invest a lump sum immediately.
 A 2012 Vanguard study found that immediate lump-sum investing beat dollar-cost averaging about two-thirds of the time.

 That’s because markets historically increase about two-thirds of the time (or two out of every three days).
 Staying invested for a longer time improves the likelihood of capturing positive market returns.
 Investors will gain exposure to markets as soon as possible.

 Stock returns exceed the returns of cash (the equity risk premium) and putting your lump sum to work in the market right away takes advantage of this growth opportunity.